Recommendations & Conclusions

 We recommend that the Department for Health and Social Care considers bringing together funders with relevant catapults and innovation centres, such as the Centre The antimicrobial potential of bacteriophages 59 for Process Innovation, to build a GMP facility that can be accessed and used by phage innovators, the NHS and …

-Government response.
 The government indicates DHSC should review current guidance for non-GMP phages, and MHRA is developing new non-binding advisory guidance for them.
-However, it does not address the recommendation to build a GMP facility or invest in existing spaces for phage …
+However, it does not address the recommendation to build a GMP facility or invest in existing spaces for phage production, nor the question of …

 Department for Science, Innovation and Technology